joeyw99/ANSTO_HZB_Neutron_Training_Course_2024/Step1/README.md

 ```
 You should have an "Ubuntu on Windows" app.
 The app opens a *bash* terminal.

+You need to install [Xming](http://www.straightrunning.com/XmingNotes/) to open remote graphical applications.

 ## Configure ssh with WSL, macOS or GNU/Linux.

 To install the client in Ubuntu-based distributions: